philkrause/ansible-proxmox/README.md

 ## Overview

 This Ansible playbook is designed to interact with the Proxmox Virtual Environment (Proxmox VE) API.
-It provides an efficient way to create and delete identical virtual machines based on predefined VM IDs and VM names.
+It provides an efficient way to create and delete identical virtual machines based on predefined VM Config.

 ## Prerequisites